learner763/Stamping_Machine/README.md

 Cylinder 1.0 use coil Y1 for clamping or extension and Y2 for unclamping or retracting.
 Cylinder 2.0 use coil Y3 for extension.
 Cylinder 3.0 use coil Y4 for extension.

+Solution:
+Soultion to this problem is developed on OpenPLC simulation using Functional Body Diagram and Ladder Diagram.
+S